acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/Activity 4a Sorting II.md

 <img width="838" height="737" alt="image" src="https://github.com/user-attachments/assets/c8b73412-d313-4b89-b0e3-8fdbc7f3ca63" />

-Let's calculate the time complexity of the average case.
+Let's calculate the time complexity of the worst case.

 At element i, we have to do a compare and a switch for all the elements before it.
 So two steps, (i - 1) times.